p0tatoe/threlte-a11y/README.md

 ## Usage

 Wrap your 3D objects with the appropriate `A11y` component.
-These components handle focus, hover, and click events, and sync them with an invisible HTML overlay.
+These components handle focus, hover, and click events.

 ### A11yButton